ninaelkadi/poppy/soybean/README.md

 .ve-annotate

 ## Introduction
 The average consumer may not realize that soy is found in almost everything they eat.
-From the vegetable oil in store-bought hummus and lecithin found in chocolate bars, to the mono- and diglycerides in hot chocolate packets and the coating on the skin of apples, soy is everywhere.
-Despite its prominence in human food, the soybean is the most common item on the menu for farmed animals, who eat over 90 percent of what is grown today.[^1]  In 2021, six percent of the earth’s surface was covered with soybeans.[^2]
+It can be found on the coating of apples, in chocolate bars, and it comprises most of the vegetable oil we consume — some experts claim Americans consume almost 40 pounds of soybean oil each year.[^1] Despite its prominence in human food, the soybean is the most common item on the menu for farmed animals, who eat over 90 percent of what is grown today.[^2] In 2021, six percent of the earth’s surface was covered with soybeans.[^3]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/7/7c/12_pivot_irrigation-1579_%2846148760615%29.jpg"
        title="Pivot Irrigration on a Soybean Field"
        description="United Soybean Board, CC BY 2.0 https://creativecommons.org/licenses/by/2.0, via Wikimedia Commons" fit="contain">
 {paragraph 1}

-Throughout the past three decades, soybean growers in parts of South America have developed a reputation as the villains behind a rapid acceleration in Amazonian deforestation.3 However, the story is not so simple; soy is a highly politicized crop, entrenched in questions of land ownership, supply chains, and value.
-How did soybeans go from being pesky weeds – which were so resilient that people just had to find a use for them – to a crop with demand so high that it is replacing trees in the Amazon?
-The history of soy provides a glimpse into the inextricable nature of plants, capitalism, and human life.
-Within the context of a changing climate, questions regarding the sustainability of our food system are more pertinent than ever.
-The changing role of soybeans could provide a cautionary tale.
+Over the past three decades, soybean growers in parts of South America have developed a reputation as the villains behind the acceleration of Amazonian deforestation.[^4] However, the story is not so simple, as soy is a highly politicized crop, entrenched in questions of land ownership, supply chains, and value.
+It is also one of the world’s most genetically modified (GM) crops—in the United States alone, over 90 percent of soybeans are GM.[^5] While this has allowed soybeans to be grown in a variety of conditions while resisting weeds and pests, those same attributes make the plant dangerous to grow due to the toxicity of fertilizers and the ever-changing resistance of the plant to new chemicals.[^6]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/2d/Deforestation_in_the_Amazon_%2846200453954%29.jpg"
        title="Satellite Image of Cultivated Land in the Amazon" description="Sentinel Hub, CC BY 2.0 [https://creativecommons.org/licenses/by/2.0], via Wikimedia Commons"